-Regardless of the cause, chronic pain affects all aspects of your life, straining relationships and making it difficult to keep up with work and home responsibilities.
+Regardless of the cause, chronic pain syndrome affects all aspects of your life, straining relationships and making it difficult to keep up with work and home responsibilities.
 Common reactions to chronic pain over time include fear, frustration, anger, depression, and anxiety.
-These feelings can make it increasingly tough to conquer chronic pain, particularly when combined with abuse of alcohol, medicines, or illegal drugs to manage symptoms.
+These feelings can make it harder to manage chronic pain, especially if you use alcohol or drugs to deal with your symptoms.

-Chronic pain often requires both counseling and medical treatment, because it can have a wearing effect on both the body and the mind.
-Think about getting treatment at a pain management clinic, where you can get multidisciplinary treatment from a team of specialists.
+Chronic pain often requires both counseling and medical treatment, because it can have a wearing effect on both the mind and the body.
+Think about getting treatment at a pain management clinic.
+You can get multidisciplinary treatment from a team of specialists there.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.